-Therefore, it’s only natural for you to wonder, “Do air purifiers work for pet allergies?”
+Are you asking the question, “Do air purifiers work for pet allergies?”

-Air purifiers claim to clean the air around you so it’s fresh to breathe, but do air purifiers help with pet dander?
+The best air purifiers on the market claim to clean the air around you so it’s fresh to breathe, but do air purifiers help with pet dander?

-In this post, we’ll answer that exact question so you’ll know if an air purifier is a good choice for you or not.
+In this post, we’ll answer those questions so you’ll know if an air purifier is a good choice for you or not.

 We’ll start with the short answer to give you a brief hint of what’s ahead and then go into a more detailed explanation in order to give you a well-rounded response.